How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?

-For instance, BioBERT failed to predict the entity ``acute encephalopathy'' because the word ``encephalopathy'' is always at the start position of entity mentions in the training set.
-The size of BioNER datasets is relatively small for training large neural networks, and so models may be sensitive to such bias.
-Note that neither works raise bias problems regarding BioNER benchmarks despite a large volume of literature on dataset bias \cite{poliak-etal-2018-hypothesis, agrawal2018don, niven-kao-2019-probing, mccoy-etal-2019-right}.

-Second, in the biomedical domain, new named entities sometimes do not follow conventional surface patterns and have little name regularity \cite{lin-etal-2020-rigorous,ghaddar2021context}, which makes it difficult for models to recognize them.
-As the cause of SOTA models failing to recognize COVID-19, we hypothesize that COVID-19 greatly deviates from existing disease names.
-In our experiments, we replace ``COVID-19'' with a more disease-like name ``COVID'' and see if models can recognize ``COVID.''
-Interestingly, this simple change led BioBERT to achieve a recall of 85.8\% for COVID, which is an absolute 40.1\% increase compared to a recall of 45.7\% for COVID-19.
-With this and other observations in Section \ref{subsec:name_regularity}, we conclude that the reason models fail to recognize COVID-19 is primarily due to their novel patterns in the name.
+Since BioNER datasets is relatively small for training large neural networks, models may be sensitive to such dataset bias.
+Second, after examining the failure for COVID-19, we conclude models are not robust to new entities when they do not follow conventional surface patterns.
+This is an important issue to be addressed since many biomedical entities have rare morphologies (See \Cref{table:name_reg_results} for examples), and such entities will continue to appear in biomedical literature.